leocornus/easy-git/docs/wp-gitweb/wp-gitweb-release-0.4.0.rst

   Introduce new option to set the maxium commits to load at one time
 - Auto Complete for developers user name list.
+- Ability to download repository snapshot from commit logs view, for any commit.
 - Allow anonymous user to view all change logs
 - Allow anonymous user to download snapshots
 - Allow users to browse all files for a repository.